 - Share the campaign via embedded social media links

 - Pull detailed financial reports,

 - Manage check-in and day-of-event operations

 DoJiggy is the leader in free fundraising resources.
-We offer resources for walk-a-thon fundraisers, organizing a charity golf tournament, and a specialized auction timeline and planner.
+We offer affordable fundraising software and free resources for walk-a-thon fundraisers, organizing a charity golf tournament, and a specialized auction timeline and planner.
 We also offer a great fundraising event budget to assist with your event planning needs by helping your committee to anticipate income and expenses.
 See what we can do for your organization!